Coatings for turbine blades

 Bibliography

-1. Padture et al., Science, 296:2002, 280-284, 'Themal barrier coatings for gas-turbine engine applications'.
+1. Padture et al., Science, 296:2002, 280-284, 'Thermal barrier coatings for gas-turbine engine applications'.

 The following table compares the severity of the different surface-related problems for gas turbine applications:

 Comparison of problems for gas turbine applications, after F.S.
-Pettit and G. W. Goward, Coatings for High Temperature Applications, Applied Science Publishers, 1983
+Pettit and G. W. Goward, Coatings for High Temperature Applications, Applied Science Publishers, 1983.

 Recent generations of superalloys for single crystal turbine blades contain relatively high percentages of refractory elements such as Ta, W or Re which enhance the high-temperature mechanical properties (Chen, 1997).

-This, however, is done at the expense of Cr and Al. Given the severe environmental conditions in which the blades operate, the removal of the elements (beneficial for oxidation resistance) implies even greater degradation problems.
+This, however, is done at the expense of Cr and Al. Given the severe environmental conditions in which the blades operate, the removal of these elements (beneficial for oxidation resistance) implies even greater degradation problems.

-To palliate for this lack of appropriate oxidation.corrosion resistance, an external coating is applied to the blades.
+To palliate for this lack of appropriate oxidation/corrosion resistance, an external coating is applied to the blades.
 Its purpose is to allow for the growth of a resistant oxide layer.
 Of all possible oxides, α-Al2O3 offers excellent protection and very low growth rates (in a minority of cases, Cr oxides are preferred).
 The composition of the coating must therefore be chosen carefully so as to ensure growth of α-Al2O3.

 Optimum coating composition in relation to oxidation and hot-corrosion resistance, after M. Schütze, Corrosion and Environmental Degradation Vol. II, Wiley-VCH, 2000.